ClemensBasler/webpack-cdn-simulator/README.markdown

 ### Webpack DCN simulator
-In this project I want to simulate an CDN, which delivers an bundled JS file.
-The fake CDN is running on an local served node Server and can be found in the folder fakecdn

-Then an "external" application, which runs on an own local served node Server aswell, shall include the Javascript file in its index and using all dependencies even in its own Javascript files.
-So webpack shall configure the external application that way, that it can even use "import" or "require" in its own Javscript files.

-To run this project, go into the fakeCdn and the externalApp folder and execute "npm install".
-Then first run "npm start" in fakeCdn, second in externalApp.
+In this project you have two folders: cdns and apps.
+The cdns shall represent server, which delivering js files.
+The apps are suppost to use the files.

+Each cdn and app can be excuted to run on an own port of localhost.
+The first cdn server is localhost:1000, the second localhost:1100, ...
+The app server start with localhost:2000.
+The js files of the cdns have to be included into an script file in the index.html of an app.
+Run an app/cdn by executing firstly executing "npm install", then "npm start" in its directory.